How to Participate

-- All correspondence is circulated to the intended recipient.
-For clarity, all correspondence addressed to Mayor and Council (electronic or mail) is circulated to their @tofino.ca email addresses but not necessarily added to an agenda.
+All correspondence is circulated to the intended recipient.
+Specifically, all correspondence addressed to Mayor and Council (electronic or mail) is circulated to their @tofino.ca email addresses but not necessarily added to a Public Council Meeting Agenda.

-- The District of Tofino does not accept unsolicited comments, inquiries, or correspondence to Mayor and Council or District staff via social media.
-Accepted formats for public comment are as follows: email or written submissions, District-made forms, and delegations to Council.
-Direct messages are responded to with the appropriate staff contact information.
+The District of Tofino does not accept unsolicited comments, inquiries, or correspondence to Mayor and Council or District staff via social media (Facebook, Instagram or Twitter).
+The only accepted formats for public comment are as follows:

 Attending Council Meetings

 All regular Council and Committee meetings are open to public attendance.

 The public gallery is expected at all times to show due respect towards Council, its decision-making process and the public office held by its members.

 - Turn off or silence your cell phone.

 - Do not applaud or otherwise interrupt the proceedings.

 - Refrain from vocal outbursts and rude or offensive behaviour.